t3nsor/us-immigration-faq/H-1B.md

 ## Why should I apply for H-1B as opposed to other work visas?
 Most people who want to work in the United States will only be able to qualify for either H-1B or [L-1](L-1.md) status, although you can find a list of other work visas on the [general FAQ](general.md).
 Foreign nationals who already live in the US are usually more interested in H-1B status, since obtaining L-1 status would require them to spend a year working outside the US first.
 In addition, since L-1 status is only valid with respect to the particular company the alien has worked at for a year abroad, it's not possible to switch companies while in L-1 status without leaving the US or switching to H-1B [1].
 Even people who already hold L-1 status will often need to switch to H-1B in order to be able to continue working in the US for longer than five years (see below).

+## What is the process to apply for an H-1B visa or H-1B status?
+H-1B is a petition-based classification; an H-1B visa or change of status to H-1B cannot be granted unless the employer has filed an appropriate petition [28].
+The form that the employer must use for filing a petition is called Form I-129 [29].
+You don't have to worry about this form too much, since it will always be prepared by your employer or by a lawyer on your employer's behalf.
+However, we will make occasional references to it.
+If the petition is approved, the employer will receive a Form I-797 [30] and will usually forward the original to the prospective H-1B worker, keeping a copy for themselves.

+If the beneficiary (*i.e.,* the alien seeking to be employed in H-1B status) is abroad, they are usually required to apply for a [visa](visas.md).
+Visa-exempt individuals, such as Canadians, must bring the original I-797 or a copy to the port of entry when applying for admission [31].
+If the beneficiary is already in the United States, the petitioner may request to change the beneficiary's status to H-1B instead of requiring them to leave the US and apply for an H-1B visa [32].
+The adjudication of such a request is a two-step process, in which USCIS first determines whether the beneficiary qualifies for H-1B classification, and then determines whether the beneficiary qualifies to change their status to H-1B while in the United States [33].
+Usually, both steps will be approved, in which case USCIS sends Form I-797A, containing an I-94 indicating the new H-1B status and authorized period of stay [34].
+However, it's possible that the petition is approved while the change of status is denied—typically because USCIS has determined that the beneficiary has violated their status, making them ineligible for a change of status—and the beneficiary must usually leave the United States and apply for a visa or for status at the port of entry.

 ## Who can qualify for H-1B status?
 You may be eligible for H-1B status if an employer sponsors you for a position in a "specialty occupation", which is an occupation that generally requires a bachelor's degree or equivalent training or progressive experience.
 See [this page by USCIS](https://www.uscis.gov/working-united-states/temporary-workers/h-1b-specialty-occupations-dod-cooperative-research-and-development-project-workers-and-fashion-models) for more information.